About Stian Soiland-Reyes

 As one of the early founders to the Research Object approach for sharing research outputs using Linked Data, he is the co-lead of RO-Crate, a community-based lightweight approach to packaging and publishing research data with structured metadata.

-Stian is on the leadership team of Common Workflow Language, a standard for interoperable computational workflow, as well as on the technical steering committee for BioCompute Object, an approach for describing workflows for submission to regulatory authorities.
+Stian is on the leadership team of Common Workflow Language, a standard for interoperable computational workflows, as well as on the technical steering committee for BioCompute Object, an approach for describing workflows for submission to regulatory authorities.
 Stian is the Technical and Community Advisor for the recently started Workflows Community Initiative.

 Research projects